 Who We Are:

 At Wells Fargo, we want to satisfy all of our customers' financial needs and help them succeed financially.
-Wells Fargo is the nation’s leading residential mortgage lender, funding one of every three mortgage loans in the United States and servicing one of every six mortgage loans in the United States.
+Wells Fargo is the nation’s leading residential mortgage lender, in 2012funding one of every four mortgage loans in the United States and servicing one of every six mortgage loans in the United States.
 A division of Wells Fargo Bank, N.A., Wells Fargo Home Mortgage operates the country’s largest mortgage network through more than 2,500 mortgage and Wells Fargo banking stores, and on the Internet.

-Wells Fargo is the nation’s leading residential mortgage lender with a volume of $131.40 billion in new originations and a 33.1 percent market share based on second quarter 2012 data compiled by Inside Mortgage Finance.(7/26/12)
+Wells Fargo is the nation’s leading residential mortgage lender with a volume of $306 billion in new originations and a 19.3 percent market share year to date based on third quarter 2013 data compiled by Inside Mortgage Finance.(11/1/13)

-Wells Fargo is the nation’s largest mortgage loan servicer with a loan servicing portfolio valued at $1.9 trillion based on second quarter 2012 data compiled by Inside Mortgage Finance.
-(7/26/2012)
+Wells Fargo is the nation’s largest mortgage loan servicer with a loan servicing portfolio valued at $1.8 trillion based on third quarter 2013 data compiled by Inside Mortgage Finance.
+(11//8/13)

 Wells Fargo is committed to providing sustainable homeownership opportunities for low- to moderate- income people by providing volunteer and financial resources to local and national nonprofit housing organizations.
-Since its inception in 1993, the Wells Fargo Housing Foundation has stewarded nearly $200 million dollars and 4.5 million team member volunteer hours in support of creating affordable housing and community revitalization programs.
-Wells Fargo Housing Foundation’s Team Member Volunteer Program has mobilized more than 175,000 volunteers to build or refurbish 4,000 homes in low-to-moderate income communities.
-In 2011, Wells Fargo programs delivered a record 1245 donated properties to support local affordable housing and community revitalization programs.
+Since its inception in 1993, the Wells Fargo Housing Foundation has stewarded nearly $284 million dollars and 4.7 million team member volunteer hours in support of creating affordable housing and community revitalization programs.
+Wells Fargo Housing Foundation’s Team Member Volunteer Program has mobilized more than 184,000 volunteers to build or refurbish more than 5,000 homes in low-to-moderate income communities.
+In 2012, Wells Fargo launched LIFT programs, a $180 million effort, to bring down payment assistance and homebuyer education in communities deeply affected by the housing crisis.
+In collaboration, with NeighborWorks America and participating cities, Wells Fargo LIFT programs have helped to create more than 5,000 new homeowners.

 Wells Fargo’s Leading the Way Home® initiative helps communities understand and act on efforts to stabilize their current housing situation while advancing homeownership to build a strong community for the future.
 This program was borne out of an awareness that community and government leaders look to Wells Fargo for information, insight and solutions to some of the housing issues communities face in today’s economy including foreclosures.